 - For use with larger appliances, thick, round, low-gauge extension cords are best.
 For smaller appliances and electronics, you can use thin or flat cords.

 Using extension cords

-- Never remove an extension cord's grounding pin in order to fit it into a two-prong outlet.
+- Never remove an extension cord's grounding pin to fit into a two-prong outlet.

 - Avoid powering multiple appliances with one cord.

 - Never use indoor extension cords outdoors.

 - Don't run extension cords under rugs or furniture.